 While most people love their family, too much of a good thing can be, well, not a good thing.
 With holiday parties aplenty, trips, and shopping expeditions happening frequently, it’s easy to get too much family time, causing anxiety and stress to rise.

 With the holidays approaching, most places of work will have heavy workloads, strict deadlines, and longer hours.
-This can increase your stress levels dramatically.
+This can increase your stress levels dramatically, especially when you're trying to please your boss while trying to plan a relaxing holiday vacation.

 More than 15 million adults across America suffer from social anxiety.
 If you are one of them, social outings are a nightmare for you, and office parties are among the worst.
 Forced to socialize in an awkward setting, anxiety is inevitable.